News

 The Power of Existential Risk Frames

-The existential risk movement has been persuasive to lawmakers and journalists.
-But this approach can lead to needlessly complicated regulations based on speculation and fear.
-Discussions about corporate power and design are often deemed too political.
+The existential risk movement has been persuasive in influencing lawmakers and journalists, leading to needlessly complicated regulations based on speculation and fear.
+This approach can overshadow discussions about corporate power and design, which are often deemed too political to address directly.

 The Biggest Risk: A False Sense of Faith

-The biggest risk of AI may be a false sense of faith in its robustness.
-Promoting generative AI as near-superhuman reinforces the idea that current technology is ready for deployment in sensitive areas.
-This obscures the role companies play in shaping AI's goals and biases.
+The greatest risk of AI may be a false sense of faith in its robustness.
+Promoting generative AI as near-superhuman reinforces the idea that current technology is ready for widespread deployment, obscuring the role that companies play in shaping AI's goals and biases.

 Human Input Matters Most

-Humans are a core part of any AI system, and bureaucratic decision-making is a significant risk.
-How we implement automated decisions depends on our understanding of what these systems can do.
-To examine this risk rigorously requires acknowledging the limits of the tools.
+Ultimately, humans are a core part of any AI system, and bureaucratic decision-making is a significant risk.
+How we implement automated decisions depends on our understanding of what these systems can and cannot do.
+To examine this risk rigorously requires acknowledging the limits of the tools we are using.

 The Future is Not Predetermined

-The future will be determined by how people use or refuse AI, not by AI in isolation.
-Policy should be built around realistic assessments of the tools we engage with, rather than being steered by dreams.
+The future of AI will be determined by how people use or refuse to use the technology, not by AI itself.
+Policy should be built around realistic assessments of the tools we engage with, rather than being steered by dreams of an inevitable AI-driven future.